GandhiNN/gandhinn.github.io/_drafts/2025-02-26-migrating-from-poetry-to-uv-an-experience.md

 excerpt: "This post describes my experience migrating from Poetry to UV (+Ruff) as my Python packaging and build framework."
 ---
 ### Background
-In recent times, Rust has been gaining some niche traction where it is being used as an underlying language for many Python libraries.
-Two of the most popular ones are [uv](https://astral.sh/blog/uv), which is touted as the fastest Python package installer and resolver and [Ruff](https://docs.astral.sh/ruff/?ref=blog.jerrycodes.com), which is touted as the fastest Python linter and code formatter.
-Both libraries are being developed and maintained by [Astral](https://astral.sh), which has the mission to make the Python ecosystem more productive.
+Lately, Rust has been gaining some traction as an underlying language for many Python libraries.
+Two of the most popular ones are [uv](https://astral.sh/blog/uv) and [Ruff](https://docs.astral.sh/ruff/?ref=blog.jerrycodes.com), which are touted as the fastest Python package manager, linter and code formatter.
+Both libraries are being developed and maintained by [Astral](https://astral.sh), a company who aims to make the Python ecosystem more productive.

 ### The Problem
-I have been building and maintaining a lot of internal tools using Python with a similar vision to make the ecosystem in my workplace to be more productive while at the same time be more cost-efficient by reducing dependencies on external SaaS solution.
-I am using Poetry as my main Python dependency management and packaging and also as the backend to run linter tools such as `isort`, `Black`, `flake8` and unit tests.

-With increasing amount of lines of code and dependencies, I noticed the CI/CD pipeline elapsed time is also growing and it means that the cost of running the pipeline is also increasing.
+I have been building and maintaining a lot of internal tools using  Poetry as my main Python package management and packaging and also as the backend to run linter tools such as `isort`, `Black`, `flake8` and unit tests.
+With increasing amount of lines of code and dependencies, I noticed the duration of my Jenkins run time is also growing and it means that the cost of running the CI/CD pipeline is also increasing.
 The potential of using `uv` and `ruff` to reduce the time compels me to try them out.
 This post describes my experience of the migration and brief comparison of the final results between the two frameworks.

+Tl;dr the differences between the two are very minor.
+Even though uv does not have feature parity with Poetry yet, but it does a great job of utilizing similar API to provide a near-seamless migration.

+#### 0. Install uv and ruff
+TBC

+#### 1. Convert our poetry-compatible build system requirements file to uv-compatible format
+TBC

+#### 2. Clean our previous build artifacts and re-sync
+TBC

-### The Steps
+### The Complete Makefile
 My CI/CD pipeline are defined in Jenkinsfile stages and it's triggered by BitBucket post webhook on BitBucket events.
 On high-level, the stages are:

 1. BitBucket webhook triggered by pull request merge events.